Skip to content

 Step-by-Step Guide

-Step 1: Create an AllowlistSynchronizer Resource
+Step 1: Install the AllowlistSynchronizer

 • ARMO/armo-kubescape-node-agent/* — the public Kubescape node-agent (quay.io/kubescape/node-agent).